Jasperredis/Lifeline.py/WHATSNEXT.md

 - About and Website buttons in Options
 - Option descriptions in Options
 - Usage of `pygame.Freetype`
-- Lazy loading
 - A launcher for the game (possibly in v1.2)
 - Texture pack support (possibly in v1.2)
 - Debugging tools
-# Already Added in Lifeline.py v1.1
+# Already Added in Lifeline.py v1.1 Beta
 - Minimize/fullscreen button
 - Improved Updates tab
 - Pings user on title screen if not on the latest version